What is the Best Phone Number Verification Method for Your Users?4 min read

 VerifyKit: a secure alternative to SMS verification

 VerifyKit tackles all of the above considerations by offering alternatives to SMS verification, based on the OTP approach.
-Users can choose to verify with an OTP not just through SMS, but also by WhatsApp or Telegram if they prefer.
+Users can choose to verify with an OTP not just through SMS, but also by WhatsApp if they prefer.
 Here’s how these options work:

 - WhatsApp verification – users open up WhatsApp on their phone and receive an instant message that contains a unique OTP.
 All they need to do is click ‘send’ to verify.
 The user then gets another WhatsApp message confirming verification has been completed.